faasm/faasm/README.md

 standard OS tooling to provide strong security and resource isolation guarantees at low cost.

 This lightweight isolation enables excellent performance and allows sharing of data between colocated functions through shared memory.
-We can also snapshot and restore a function's memory to reduce initialisation time.

 Faasm currently supports C/C++ and Python.
 C/C++ are compiled using the stanard LLVM WebAssembly toolchain, while Python support is offered by compiling CPython itself to WebAssembly.